Leaflet/Leaflet/README.md

 Known issues to be fixed:

+ - flickering of vector layers on drag end under mobile webkit
  - show scaled background until tiles are loaded even with animation disabled

 ## Browser support